Gooogr/Idioms_spotter/README.md

   --evaluation_strategy epoch \
   --save_strategy epoch
 ```
-Code will either run on pre-saved model from selected folder or download model from huggingface.co/models based on model identifier.
-Training can be continued from the selected checkpoint s well.
-Full list of training parameters available [here](https://github.com/huggingface/transformers/blob/main/src/transformers/training_args.py#L135)
+The code will either run on a pre-saved model from the selected folder or download a model from huggingface.co/models based on the model identifier.
+Training can be continued from the selected checkpoint as well.
+The full list of training parameters is available [here](https://github.com/huggingface/transformers/blob/main/src/transformers/training_args.py#L135)

 Alternatively, you can specify model and training params in `train.sh`
 ```